SameerJadav/sameer-jadav/posts/blog-website-with-nextjs-and-contentlayer.md

 });
 ```

-This will create a document type called `Post` this document is expected to be a `.md` file that lives in you `post` directory.
-We will use these properties for SEO.
-These files will have the following properties:
+This code will define the Post document type, which will represent our blog posts.
+Each post is expected to be a .md file located in the posts directory.
+This schema will include the following properties:

-- `title` ,`description`, and `keywords`: This will be a string pulled off from the frontmatter of your file.

-> **_Note: This `title` will be your `h1` so you should not use any other `h1` ’s._**
+- `title`: a required string that will be used as the title of the blog post.
+- `description`: a required string that will be used as the description of the blog post.
+- `date`: a required string that will be used as the date of the blog post.

-- `url`: This is a string that will take the name of the file without extension.
+- `url`: a computed string that will take the name of the file without extension and will be used as the URL of the blog post.

-`defineDocumentType()` will define document types and `makeSource()` will convert all the content(`md`) files into data with the `Post` document type.
+It is important to note that the title of the blog post will also be used as the h1 of the blog post, so no other h1 tags should be used in the content.
+By defining the Post schema, we can easily convert our content into data that can be used on our blog.

 ### Add posts

-Let’s add some content in our blog post.
-Create a `post` directory and add all of your posts to it.
+To populate our blog, we need to add some content.
+Start by creating a new directory called post and add all of your posts there.

-Here is an example post, `post/what-is-contentlayer.md`
+For example, here is a sample post titled what-is-contentlayer.md located in the post directory:

 ```markdown
 ---